-The new Food for Life program allows students to grow, cook, and enjoy healthy food with a STEM approach!
+The Food for Life program at Stratford Friends School allows students to grow, cook, and enjoy healthy food with a STEM approach!

 Since 1976, Stratford Friends School (SFS), located in Newtown Square, PA has been a pioneer in education and the first Quaker school for students with learning differences such as ADHD, dyslexia, receptive and expressive language delays, auditory processing issues, and working memory deficits.
 Forty-five years later, SFS continues to be a leader, offering students in grades K-9 a researched based curriculum with STEM and service-based learning, with physical education and visual and performing arts curriculum that encourages students’ creativity, builds a joy for learning, and bolsters self-esteem.
 Stratford Friends’ mission it to empower all students with the skills they need to be successful learners.

 Stratford Friends’ students come from across Delaware, Chester, and Philadelphia counties.
 They are bright and motivated students who often fall behind in a traditional classroom setting yet excel at Stratford Friends due to the small class size model (6:1 student to teacher ratio) which enables the teachers the opportunity to truly focus on each and every student.

 An exciting new program at SFS is their Food for Life initiative.
 The Food for Life program builds upon the school’s beloved tradition of gardening.
 At the start of the 2021-2022 school year, SFS, with support from their donors, purchased a Charlie Cart (https://charliecart.org/) and installed a Hoop Greenhouse onto school grounds.
 Along with their current garden space, all students will participate in hands-on lessons on caring for, cooking with, and enjoy healthy foods through an integrated STEM approach.